Akuli/python-tutorial/variables.md

 because they have a special meaning.
 They are called **keywords**, and you can run `help('keywords')` to see the full list if you want to.
 We'll learn to use most of them later in this tutorial.
-Trying to use a keyword as a variable name causes a syntax error:
+Trying to use a keyword as a variable name causes a syntax error.

 ```py
 >>> if = 123